StrangeGirlMurph/Facial-Landmark-Detection/README.md

 + The video window doesn't have fixed aspect ratio... (opencv sucks...)

 ## Models
 + V1 was trained in 43 min on a Ryzen 5 3600.
-(Epochs: 20, Batch size: 256, Validation split: 0.2)
+(Epochs: 20, Batch size: 256, Validation split: 0.2, #Images: 7049)
 + V2 was trained in 15 min on a Colab GPU.
-(Epochs: 100, Batch size: 256, Validation split: 0.2)
+(Epochs: 100, Batch size: 256, Validation split: 0.2, #Images: 7049)
   + Results ⁘ loss: 4.3127 - masked_mean_absolute_error: 1.5840 - masked_accuracy: 0.5411
   + Specialties ⁘ masking the ouput for the missing values
 + V3 was trained in 25 min on a Colab GPU.
-(Epochs: 100, Batch size: 256, Validation split: 0.2)
+(Epochs: 100, Batch size: 256, Validation split: 0.2, #Images: 11329)
   + Results ⁘ loss: 3.7041 - masked_mean_absolute_error: 1.4212 - masked_accuracy: 0.6283
-  + Specialties ⁘ trained with rotation augmentated data
+  + Specialties ⁘ trained with rotation augmented data
++ V4 was trained in 80 min on a Colab GPU.
+(Epochs: 200, Batch size: 256, Validation split: 0.2, #Images: 17749)
+  + Results ⁘ loss: 5.3225 - masked_mean_absolute_error: 1.6917 - masked_accuracy: 0.6785
+  + Specialties ⁘ more augmentation (rotation, horizontal flip, crop & pad, perspective, brightness & contrast) + more epochs

 ## Notes
 + The "test dataset" doesn't include labels for the data.